wendyverdonk93/docs/content/api/gateways.md

 <hr class="separator">

 A payment gateway facilitates a payment transaction by the transfer of information between the ecommerce webshop, MultiSafepay and the payment method.
-Available payment methods in your MultiSafepay Control are returned as gateways.
+Available payment methods in your MultiSafepay account are returned as gateways.

 {{% /description %}}